 Zucchini Fritters

-Directions: Grate the zucchini and squeeze out excess moisture.
-In a bowl, mix the grated zucchini with flour, beaten egg, cheese, salt, and pepper.
-Heat a little oil in a pan over medium heat, and drop spoonfuls of the mixture into the pan.
-Cook until golden brown on both sides, about 3-4 minutes per side.
+Directions: Grate the zucchini and squeeze out extra moisture.
+In a bowl mix the zucchini with flour, beaten egg, cheese, salt and pepper.
+Heat some oil in a pan over medium heat then drop spoonfuls of the mix in.
+Cook till golden brown on both sides, about 3–4 minutes per side.

-Advice: Serve with a yogurt dip for added flavor.
+Advice: Serve with a yogurt dip for more flavour.

 Grilled Zucchini Slices